monashcode/show-your-emotions-with-rekognition/README.md

         - Check "Enable trigger" and hit "Add" button
         - Hit "Functions" at the topleft corner of the refreshed page

-    - Step 4 - Edit the lambda function
+    - Step 4 - Edit the Lambda function
         - Choose the lambda function from last step
         - Edit lambda_handler.py with some variable names changed (the file in the repo)
         - Scroll down to "Function code" area and replace the code in editor with the modified code in lambda_handler.py
         - Change "Timeout" to 10 sec in Basic setting section
         - Hit "Save" at topright corner

-    - Step 5 - Setup environment for lambda
+    - Step 5 - Setup environment for Lambda

         - IMPORTANT: Ensure the PROCESSED_BUCKET variable is set to the processed images bucket set up in Step 1
           - Ensure the processed bucket name is different to the raw images bucket name